pojome/activity-log/readme.txt

 == Changelog ==

+= 2.8.0 - 2021-11-17 =
+* New: Added Privacy Settings to records log
+* New: Added Site Language to records log
+* New: Added a filter link to Topic, IP, Date, User and Action in the log table screen
+* Tweak: Aligned Topics to be in plural instead of singular
+* Fix: Filter by users dropdown on activity page threw a timeout error in some cases ([#141](https://github.com/pojome/activity-log/issues/141))
+* Fix: CSV Export issue with comma separated values ([Topic](https://wordpress.org/support/topic/csv-export-and-comma-seperated-values/))

 = 2.7.0 - 2021-05-06 =
 * New: Added an option to skip or keep the failed login logs for better optimization ([#125](https://github.com/pojome/activity-log/issues/125))
-* Fix: Add input sanitization to avoid security issues
 * Tweak: Improved the activity log table with clear labels and re-order columns for better UX
 * Tweak: Changed the wrong_password action to failed_login in User topic
 * Tweak: Changed the added action to uploaded in Attachment topic
 * Tweak: Changed the created action to registered in User topic
+* Fix: Add input sanitization to avoid security issues

 = 2.6.1 - 2021-02-15 =
 * Fix: Conflict with WooCommerce while you using new block editor